SyraD/Python_DataMining_StepByStep/2Passwords_to_TwitterData.md

 ![alt text](https://github.com/SyraD/Python_DataMining_StepByStep/blob/master/Images_storage/API.jpg "Photo")

 # Python for Datamining Twitter
 The second half of this guide will utilize a Koding VM from https://koding.com/.
-If you have not already have a preferred python development environment or Koding VM setup for python you can follow the Previous Python_DataMining_StepByStep:
+If you do not already have a preferred python development environment or a Koding VM setup for python you can follow the Previous Python_DataMining_StepByStep:

 *   https://github.com/SyraD/Python_DataMining_StepByStep/blob/master/1.KodingVM_setup.md